shifty11/kyve-rdk-fork/runtime/my-fancy-go-runtime/README.md

-# Mysuperfancygoruntime Runtime Server
+# My-Fancy-Go-Runtime Runtime Server

-This is the Mysuperfancygoruntime runtime server.
+This is the My-Fancy-Go-Runtime runtime server.

 ## Development